francescogerardomarra/its/modulo26/1_authentication.md

 ##### CSRF Attack Flow:

-1. **User Authentication**: The user logs into a legitimate website (e.g., a bank), and their session cookie is stored in the browser.
+1. **User Authentication**: The user logs into a legitimate website (e.g. a bank), and their session cookie is stored in the browser.
 This cookie is used to authenticate their requests to the website.

 2. **Malicious Website Creation**: The attacker creates a malicious website or a page.
 On this page, the attacker embeds a form or script that sends a request to the target website (the one the user is logged into).
 For example, the attacker may create a form that submits a request to transfer money or change account settings.